 Locals Forced Out Of Koror City; Chinese Boom To Blame?

-Koror State sometimes referred to, more about as “Koror city” is the most populated and busiest state in all of Palau, supporting various shops, businesses and all sorts of nationalities that have come to call this island nation home.
+Koror State sometimes referred to, as “Koror city” is the most populated and busiest state in all of Palau, supporting various shops, businesses and all sorts of nationalities that have come to call this island nation home.

 But in less than a year, this commercial center of Palau has been overcrowded by the rapid influx of Chinese visitors and investors, and it seems to be increasing at rapid speed.